wjaekim/wjakim-tmp.github.io/_pages/home.md

 ---
-title: "Home - Active Learning Lab of Quantitative Psychology"
+title: "Active Learning Lab of Quantitative Psychology"
 layout: homelay
 excerpt: "Active Learning Lab of Quantitative Psychology where learning the mind and learning how to learn it occur actively."
 permalink: /